-Ford's Electric Vehicle Strategy: Profitable Or A Loss?
+Ford's Electric Vehicle Strategy: Profits Or Losses?

 does ford lose money on electric vehicles